crypto-org-chain/chain-docs/docs/getting-started/staking.md

 The number is calculated with [fixed-point arithmetic](https://docs.rs/fixed/), the exponencial function is computed with [continued fraction method](https://en.wikipedia.org/wiki/Exponential_function#Continued_fractions_for_ex) with 100 iterations.

-All the new coins minted in this process is recorded in the `minted` field, and the fixed max supply is checked, after max supply get reached, no new coins will get minted.

-The rewards validator receives goes to the bonded balance of their staking account, and results in validator voting power change accordingly.
+The rewards validator received goes to the bonded balance of their staking account, and results in validator [voting power change](#end/commit_block_state_update) accordingly.

 ## Punishments